Reveltek/Overview/ORBITAL Mission/Social Benefits of UBF.md

 ## Social Benefits of UBF

+The defined classification system of the galaxies within the industry is an effective way to make informed decisions about companies, ideas, and investments. 💸
+The clear definitions of each section of the DROID Ops Framework, especially the explanation of the different components of a business galaxy, such as the black hole, super nova, solar system, sun, super star, star, moon, comet, and asteroid. 🌌
 The Universal Business Framework (UBF) has several social benefits that can positively impact society.

 Some of these benefits include:

 ## Improved decision-making:
 The UBF provides a structured framework for understanding the dynamics of industries and businesses.
 This can help decision-makers make informed decisions that take into account the broader context of the industry.